Wolf Parade "Apologies to the Queen Mary" - Retrospective Review

 9.5/10

-Dan Boeckner's exceptional guitar work, paired with Spencer Krug's momentous and eccentric keyboard lines, created a perfect musical union.
+Dan Boeckner's exceptional guitar work, paired with Spencer Krug's momentous and eccentric keyboard lines, created the perfect musical colab.
 Only on Shine a Light was the bass guitar utilized, with Krug stepping into the role of bassist throughout, often playing melodies interweaving with Boeckner's guitar.
 Grounds for Divorce perhaps best showcases their seemingly effortless chemistry, with Boeckner picking up Krug’s bass notes and transforming them into a powerful, treble-rich guitar melody for the tune’s outro—before Krug returns to that infectious melody himself.
 On Grounds for Divorce, Krug takes lead vocals alongside being the songwriter.
 He and Boeckner alternate lead vocals throughout, with Krug’s higher-pitched, frantic style perfectly complementing the instrumentals backing the lyrics.

 Krug's vocal style becomes even more chaotic on Fancy Claps, an exceptional deep cut from the record.
 His double-tracked vocals harmonize to create a beautiful yet unsettling melody.
 The lower-pitched vocals convey a sense of calm, while the higher-pitched lines introduce an element of chaos to the song.
 The track culminates with Krug dropping yet another crisp, memorable keyboard line to close it out.